eijiotieno-official/fedora-gaming-lutris/README.md

 ### Wine prefix issues

-- Each game should have its own prefix in `~/.local/share/lutris/runners/wine/prefixes/`
+- Each game has its own prefix inside its folder: `~/Games/Lutris/<game-name>/prefix/`
-- Delete a game's prefix to reset it: `rm -rf ~/.local/share/lutris/runners/wine/prefixes/<game-name>`
+- Delete a game's prefix to reset it: `rm -rf ~/Games/Lutris/<game-name>/prefix`
 - Restore Lutris config backup if needed: `cp ~/.config/lutris/system.yml.backup.* ~/.config/lutris/system.yml`
+- **Portable**: Move entire game folder to another system and it will work

 ### Controller not detected